ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 It is presumably the intention of all Ophthalmic Dispensers to conscientiously practice the art of dispensing and delivery of eyewear with the optimum of skill and service whereby both the gross and subtle aspects of fitting a frame are applied.
 But while the majority of today's Dispensers are familiar with Basic Frame Alignment, the subject of Subtle Frame Adjustments fails to resonate in conversations with many industry members to wit, a rather blank, even puzzled facial expression is often visible in response to the broaching of the issue.

-Special note: It seems the term 'hands-on' has different meanings among members of the optical community.
+NOTE: It seems the term 'hands-on' has different meanings among members of the optical community.
 See our definition.
-For an example of what we call hands-on-the-Patient, old-fashioned design and custom fitting of prescription eyewear, click here.
+For an example of what we call Hands-on-the-Patient, old-fashioned design and custom fitting of prescription eyewear, click here.
 And for those who are otherwise looking to improve the delivery of prescription eyewear in America, please contact us here.

 About Hari S. Bird, Optician

 Experience: Mr. Bird's career as an Optician began following his active duty with the U.S. Marine Corps and subsequent employment with an American Optical Company Branch Laboratory in 1958.
-He spent more than 2 years in all phases of AO Laboratory operations as a Lab Technician, including hand surfacing, hand stone and automatic edging, bench work, finishing, final inspection, and hands-on-the-Patient custom fitting.
-(At that time AO and B&L, Bausch and Lomb, labs dispensed eyewear to the public at the behest of eye care providers, i.e., MD's and OD's.)
+He spent more than 2 years in all phases of AO Laboratory operations as a Lab Tech, including hand surfacing, hand stone and automatic edging, bench work, finishing, final inspection, and hands on the Patient custom fitting.
+(At that time AO and B&L, Bausch and Lomb, labs dispensed eyewear to the public at the behest of eye care providers, i.e., MD's and OD's.
+See more.)

 He became the Manager of an AO Branch Laboratory, and later a Sales Rep for American Optical lenses, frames, and ophthalmic instruments.
 Shortly thereafter, he returned to Ophthalmic Dispensing with an MD-OD joint practice and later his own private practice.
 Although currently retired, he holds active Dispensing Optician licenses in Florida and Arizona.
 He is also American Board of Opticianry and National Contact Lens Examiners certified.
 His history includes experience as the owner of a private-practice Ophthalmic Dispensary, and more recently as a Licensed Optician for an optical retail chain.

 As senior Ophthalmic Health Care Providers, we are interested in sharing our experience as Dispensers of prescription eyewear.
-If you are a practitioner who recognizes the decades-old decline in dispensing skills, and you wish to share your experience and-or you need guidance in order to improve the profitability of your practice, please visit OpticianryReview.com for more details.
+If you are a practitioner who recognizes the decades-old decline in dispensing skills, and you wish to share your experience and-or you need guidance in order to improve the profitability of your practice, please visit OpticiansForChange.com for

 FRAME FITTING COURSE IS NEXT.